max172-hqt/grade-tracker/README.md

 - Peiwen Zhou

 ## Features
-- User can create and set up different grade components for a subject (example: 3 quizzes, 2 assignments, 2 exams)
+- User can setup their semester courses
-- User can setup their semester courses and grade components and dates
+- User can create and set up different grade components for a subject and dates (example: 3 quizzes, 2 assignments, 2 exams)
 - User can see the list of courses and overall performance (GPA, Letter Grade) for the semester
 - User can update and see the grades for each grade component for each course
 - User can see the weighted grade on every evaluation item.